BenjaminOddou/alfred-dashlane/README.md

 ## 🏎️ Dashlane CLI

 This workflow uses the [Dashlane CLI](https://github.com/Dashlane/dashlane-cli) provided by the [Dashlane team](https://github.com/Dashlane).
-However, note that the **Dashlane, Inc. does not provide customer support on this project**.

 This workflow doesn't hold or register any private data.
-However, by design it exposes all the Dashlane data to the Alfred app which allows to manipulate it.
-It's a different approach compare to the offical [1Password integration](https://www.alfredapp.com/help/features/1password/) from Alfred.
+No sensible data (password, OTP) are exposed directly to Alfred.
 If you want to know more on how data is stored on the computer, check this [README](https://github.com/Dashlane/dashlane-cli/blob/master/src/crypto/README.md).

 This workflow doesn't allow to update or upload items to the Dashlane vault.
 You can't connect multiple accounts neither.
 This is a limitation of the Dashlane CLI for now.